The Shark Blog

 CBS strikes a decent

 balance when valuing goaltenders between wins, saves, and goals against.
-A player who sees a ton of shots (Rinne,
+A player who sees a ton of shots (Varlamov,

-Ward, Smith) has an edge out of the gate over a guy who only has to wake up
+Bernier) has an edge out of the gate over a guy who only has to wake up every

-every few minutes to turn aside a casual kick save (Lundqvist).
+few minutes to turn aside a casual kick save (Rask).
 So don't completely shy away from a good

 goalie on a poor defensive team.